ProdBay-app/ProdBay/README.md

 Notes:
 - The app requires valid Supabase vars at build time.
 Ensure variables are present in Railway before the first deployment.
 - Default port is taken from `PORT` env; our script falls back to 4174 for local runs.
+- If using `vite preview`, deep links may 404 or redirect; we ship an Express server with SPA fallback to fix this.

 ### Prerequisites